 What Are the Disadvantages of Partnerships?

-Another drawback of informal partnerships is the potential vagueness of each person's responsibilities, both to those in the partnership, and to those outside of the arrangement.
+Another drawback of informal partnerships is the potential vagueness of each person's responsibilities.
+This can apply to both those in the partnership and to those outside of the arrangement.
 A traditional partnership is an equal stake with equal authority distributed between the members.
 There is no hierarchy of authority.
-To third parties, this means that all partners act on behalf of the partnership, can enter into contracts, and by the same token, bind the partnership into unwanted agreements.
+To third parties, this means that all partners act on behalf of the partnership.
+They can enter into contracts and bind the partnership into unwanted agreements.

 Even with a partnership's limitations, it still might prove to be a superior option for many due to its flexibility and informality.
 Many of the limitations can be addressed with a carefully drawn partnership agreement or by adopting an alternative business entity, such as a limited liability company.

-Whether you plan to form your company as a partnership, LLC, or type of legal structure, you should make sure you understand the advantages and disadvantages of each.
-If your company is already up and running and you have questions about liability or any other matters, you may benefit from speaking with a business attorney in your area.
+Whether you plan to form your company as a partnership, LLC, or opt for incorporation into a different type of legal structure, you should make sure you understand the advantages and disadvantages of each, as well as the potential disadvantages of a partnership.
+If your company is already up and running or a new business, if you have questions about liability or any other matters, you may benefit from speaking with a business attorney in your area.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.